zhengjia/sinatra-explained/app/tutorial_3/tutorial_3.md

   end
 ```

-After before filters are run, `route!` is run on the current class and all superclasses.
+After before filters are run, `route!` is called.
+It first tries to match routes defined in the current class.
+We have already learned `process_route` will yield to the block if it finds a matching route; so  and all superclasses if a route in the current class can be matched.
+Otherwise we the superclasses of the current class and try to find a matching route on the superclass.

 ```ruby
   # Run routes defined on the class and all superclasses.